-Nikon D610 versus Sony A7R II
+Nikon D610 vs Sony A7R II

-The Nikon D610 and the Sony Alpha A7R II are two enthusiast cameras that were officially introduced, respectively, in October 2013 and June 2015.
+The Nikon D610 and the Sony Alpha A7R II are two enthusiast cameras that were announced, respectively, in October 2013 and June 2015.
 The D610 is a DSLR, while the A7R II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Sony provides 42.2 MP.
+The Nikon has a resolution of 24.2 megapixels, whereas the Sony provides 42.2 MP.

 Body comparison: Nikon D610 vs Sony A7R II